RobinDelearde/SegMyO/README.md

 # SegMyO
-Segment My Object - A pipeline to extract segmented objects in images based on labels or bounding boxes
+Segment my object - A pipeline to extract segmented objects in images based on labels or bounding boxes

 This pipeline is made of the 2 parts:
 - SegMyO_segmentation.py: segmentation with a pre-trained model